Joe-Hu-Chat/C-basics/06_grep_sed_awk.md

 Special characters lose their special meaning inside **bracket expressions**!

+']' ends the bracket expression if it's not the first list item.
+So if you want to make the ']' character a list item, you must put it first.

+'-' represents the range if it's not first or last in a list or the ending point of a range.

+'^' represents the characters not in the list.
+If you want to make the '^' character a list item, place it anywhere but first.

+character class
+- '[:' represents the open character class symbol, and should followed by a valid character class name.
+- ':]' represents the close character class symbol.

 collating symbol
 -  '[.' represents the open collating symbol.
 -  '.]' represents the close collating symbol.